tobybreckon/chroma-keying/README.md

 _[ All supplied if you doing this as a visitor to [Computer Science at Durham University](https://www.durham.ac.uk/departments/academic/computer-science/) ]_

-- a Linxux PC with [OpenCV](https://www.opencv.org) and [Visual Studio Code](https://code.visualstudio.com/) installed
+- a Linux PC with [OpenCV](https://www.opencv.org) and [Visual Studio Code](https://code.visualstudio.com/) installed
-- 1 x USB webcam (that works under Linux with the UVC
+- 1 x USB webcam (that works under Linux with the UVC driver)
 - 1 x green covered chroma-keying material

 ## Task 1 ....